-The aim is to fill each 4 circles on the blood spot card using a single drop of blood (if using the old cards and there is sufficient blood to fill the fifth then please complete the fifth spot but it is more important to get 4 good quality spots).
+The aim is to fill each 4 circles on the blood spot card using a single drop of blood (if using the old cards (double check the expiry date) and there is sufficient blood to fill the fifth then please complete the fifth spot but it is more important to get 4 good quality spots).
 Wait for the blood to flow and a hanging drop to form.
 Allow one spot of blood to drop onto each of the circles on the blood spot card.
 Do not allow the heel to make contact with the card.
 Do not squeeze the foot in an attempt to increase blood flow.
 The first drop of blood should be used.
 Allow the blood to fill the circle by natural flow, and seep through from front to back of the blood spot card.
 Fill each of the circles completely.
-Always ensure the sample is taken from the front of the card and not from the back.
 Spots that exceed the dotted lines on the filter paper are acceptable provided that a single drop of blood has been used.
 Do not compress or apply pressure to the blood spots (for example when sealing the postage envelope) as this reduces the density of blood on the sample and there is a significant risk that this could lead to a "suspected" result being missed.